warwickcoding/frontend/session_7/README.md

 - Downloading Bootstrap files to your machine
 - Use CDN

-you must be asking yourself, **What is CDN?**
+You must be asking yourself, **What is a CDN?**

-**CDN** stands for **C** ontent **D** elivery **N** etwork, which means that instead of downloading Bootstrap files we will use an external server to host all of the Bootstrap files.
+**CDN** stands for **C**ontent **D**elivery **N**etwork, which means that instead of downloading Bootstrap files we will use an external server to host all of the Bootstrap files.
 This way we don't need to worry about someone editing the original files of Bootstrap.

 In this tutorial we will use a CDN to setup Bootstrap and this is since we have no intention in editing the CSS files Bootstrap offers.

-In order to setup Bootstrap in our HTML file we first need to copy the following code:
+In order to setup Bootstrap in our HTML file we first need to copy the following code, found at [Bootstrap's Getting Started page](http://getbootstrap.com/getting-started/):

 ```
 <!-- Latest compiled and minified CSS -->